Nakilon/pagerecognizer/README.md

 ![](https://storage.googleapis.com/pagerecognizer.nakilon.pro/ruby.rows.png)
 Now if we do the same thing to the largest block we've just found:
 ![](https://storage.googleapis.com/pagerecognizer.nakilon.pro/ruby.main.jpg)
-You may already have a guess how to find which of these are real text results.
+You may already have a guess how to find which of these are text results.
 The rest is simple.
 Full example script is included in this repo:
 ```none
 $ bundle install && bundle exec ruby google.example.rb